jakobwennberg/apis-for-llms/README.md

 # apis-for-llms
-APIs in md format, easily fed into LLMs for vibe coding etc
+API documentation in markdown, easily fed into LLMs for vibe coding etc